 Brisbane's Art Trails

-Enjoy a Brisbetter Day Out as you discover Brisbane's abundance of outdoor art with these four public art walking trails, each focusing on different themes.
+Discover Brisbane's abundance of outdoor art with these 4 public art walking trails, each focusing on different themes:

 View the artworks along the Brisbane River or take in the City's contemporary art and architecture.
 Step back in time for an historic look at Brisbane's cultural heritage or relive the glory days of World Expo '88 with the nostalgic Expo art trail.
 Meanwhile, the laneways and streets of Brisbane City have been transformed into an Outdoor Gallery by Brisbane City Council, with an ever-changing canvas of stunning artworks to discover: